-Raw reads (FASTQ files) undergo quality assessment and filtering.
-The quality-filtered reads are aligned to the reference genome via TopHat2.
+In this pipeline raw reads (FASTQ files) undergo quality assessment and filtering.
+The quality-filtered reads are aligned to the reference genome via HISAT2.
 The mapped reads are summarised and aggregated over genes via HTSeq.
 For baseline expression, the FPKMs are calculated from the raw counts by iRAP.
 These are averaged for each set of technical replicates, and then quantile normalised within each set of biological replicates using limma.

 Finally, they are averaged for all biological replicates (if any).
 For differential expression, genes expressed differentially between the test and the reference groups of each pairwise contrast are identified using DESeq2.